 The Chicago area has several different public transportation providers, all of which connect conveniently with CTA services.
 The primary local and regional transit providers are CTA, Metra, and Pace.

 CTA (that's us) runs buses (routes 1-206), and elevated and subway trains, serving the city and dozens of nearby suburbs.
 Most routes run daily through late evening, every 10 to 20 minutes.
 Sunday schedules apply on New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving and Christmas.
-Learn more about our services at our Service Overview or System Guides.
+Learn more about our services at our Service Overview or Route Guides/Schedules.

-Metra (Metropolitan Rail) runs 12 suburban commuter train lines from several downtown Chicago terminals.
-Rush hour service is frequent; otherwise every 1 to 2 hours.
-Most routes run daily.
-Fares are separate, but a Link-Up Pass is available to Metra monthly ticket holders for use on CTA.
+Metra (Metropolitan Rail) runs 12 commuter/suburban train lines from several downtown Chicago terminals.
+Rush hour service is frequent; otherwise trains generally operate every 1 to 2 hours and most routes run daily.
+Fares are separate, but a Link-Up Pass is available to Metra monthly ticket holders for use on CTA and you can buy Metra tickets (via credit, debit or transit value in your registered Ventra transit account) in the Ventra app.

 Downtown Metra terminals include Chicago-Union Station (near Jackson/Canal), Chicago-Ogilvie Transportation Center (near Madison/Canal), Chicago-LaSalle Street Station (near LaSalle/Van Buren), and Chicago-Millennium Station (near Randolph/Michigan).